techmindful/hideout/README.md

 # What is Hideout?
 Hideout is a self-hosted service that makes private, persistent chat rooms possible.
 It requires no installation or account creation.
 Unlike disposable chat, a Hideout room preserves privacy without expiring.

+A video demo can be watched here: https://vimeo.com/564494164.
+Alternatively, the video is available [here](https://github.com/techmindful/hideout/blob/main/hideout-frontend/static/videos/intro.mp4), or on the about page of a running instance.

 See [hosting.md](https://github.com/techmindful/hideout/blob/main/hosting.md) for hosting Hideout, [CONTRIBUTING.md](https://github.com/techmindful/hideout/blob/main/CONTRIBUTING.md) for the contribution guideline, [building.md](https://github.com/techmindful/hideout/blob/main/building.md) for building Hideout from source and developing Hideout.

 A demo instance is running at [hideout-demo.com](hideout-demo.com).
 Uptime is expected to be unstable.
 Do not trust it for your own private conversations.